Master of Arts in Mathematics for Teachers

-In the Master of Arts in Mathematics for Teachers program, you can take courses in discrete mathematics, geometry, calculus, number theory, linear algebra, analysis, abstract algebra, probability, and statistics.
-We also offer courses not typically offered in other programs such as mathematics of origami, mathematics of symmetry, and cryptology.
-Content is linked to the state Mathematics Curriculum Framework when possible.
+The Master of Arts in Mathematics for Teachers is a content-based program consisting of 10 graduate courses (30 credits).
+The content is linked to the state Mathematics Curriculum Framework when possible.
+You will have the option to take courses in discrete mathematics, geometry, calculus, number theory, linear algebra, analysis, abstract algebra, probability, and statistics.
+Special topics courses are also offered in mathematics of origami, mathematics of symmetry, and cryptology.

 Applicants to the Master of Arts in Mathematics for Teachers Program must have a bachelor's degree from an accredited college or university with an overall GPA of at least 2.5 and an academic or professional background equivalent to at least a minor in mathematics.
 Selection of participants will be made on the basis of previous academic records, present and potential performance in teaching, and two supporting letters of reference, at least one of which must be from the candidate's supervisor.
 Applicants who have not taught should submit two letters of recommendation from persons who can comment on the students' potential success in teaching.

 In the Fall, Winter, and Spring 11-week terms, we typically offer two courses per term, meeting Mondays and Wednesdays, 4:00-5:50pm and 6:00-7:50pm.
 In the Summer term, we typically offer one course over a shorter, 8-week period, with times chosen based on student preference.